 - Addison’s disease

-Female dogs, especially dogs that are not spayed, are more likely to develop diabetic ketoacidosis.
+Female dogs, especially dogs who aren’t spayed, are more likely to develop this condition.
 Older dogs are also more at risk.

 Treatments For Diabetic Ketoacidosis In Dogs

 The earlier treatment for diabetic ketoacidosis in dogs begins, the better.
-However, because symptoms develop so quickly, they are often severe and life-threatening by the time a veterinarian can begin treatment.
+However, because symptoms develop so quickly, they are often severe and life-threatening by the time a vet can begin treatment.

 Typically, treatment begins by addressing symptoms such as dehydration and electrolyte imbalance.
-These are treated with intravenous fluids and supplements of phosphate and potassium.
+Vets treat these with intravenous fluids and supplements of phosphate and potassium.

-Next, the veterinarian will work on restoring appropriate levels of insulin, which depends on the severity of the condition and may require some trial and error.
+Next, the vet will work on restoring appropriate insulin levels, which depends on the severity of the condition and may require some trial and error.

 In more mild cases of diabetic ketoacidosis, dogs are treated with injections of insulin to restore glucose levels, which can take a few days, but the prognosis is generally good.
 In severe cases, dogs may need to be hospitalized for five or six days and given aggressive treatment.